 Don't click on me.
 I am stuck!

 On this page, I have assembled some projects for both the NXT and the Boe-Bot.
 The projects/software is designed to show how we can use several different technologies to communicate and control your machine.
 Be sure to use the hardware and software libraries I recommend or your bot may not behave!
 All of this stuff has been developed on Windows 7 & Visual Studio 2010.
 The Embedded Compact 7 projects are created in Visual Studio 2008 Professional.
+The Netduino projects use .Net micro framework 4.2 from Microsoft.
+Kinect projects work for the Kinect for XBox 360 or Kinect for Windows.
+Robotics Developer Studio has been discontinued so you have to search for a copy.

 Return to Main Menu